1jour1vin

 Wine rated 90/100

-Champagne Imperial Brut NV is from the 2018 vintage and has a rich straw/golden color, while the nose is ripe with aromas of baked apples, graham spices, toast, and dusty earth.
-Medium-bodied, the palate is generous and fruity, with an accessible feel.
-Very consistent on the palate, it is reminiscent of a freshly baked apple pie.
-Suitable for many occasions, it will be at its best over the next few years.
+Champagne Imperial Brut NV is from the 2018 vintage and boasts a rich straw-gold color, while the nose is ripe with aromas of baked apples, graham cracker spices, toast, and earthy notes.
+Medium-bodied, the palate is generous and fruity, with an approachable character.
+Very consistent on the palate, it evokes a freshly baked apple pie.
+Suitable for many occasions, it will be best enjoyed over the next few years.
 Dosage of 7 grams per liter.

 1JOUR1VIN PRICE